chithra-2506/180-day-learn-in-public/journal.md

 ---

-#### 🤝 Day 6: Built My Support Circle
+  Day 6: Built My Support Circle
-- Joined communities on Discord, GitHub, and LinkedIn (GirlScript, Hack Club, etc.).
+- Joined  Discord, twitter and LinkedIn.
 - Followed mentors and devs on Twitter for daily inspiration.
 - Subscribed to newsletters like Codeforces, Dev.to, and Hacker News.